t8js/router/README.md

 let route = new Route();
 ```

 🔹 The `new Route(location)` constructor accepts an optional URL location.
-If omitted, it's the browser's current URL.
+In the browser, the current URL is implied if `location` is omitted.

 ## Navigation